Mr. Men: Unaired episodes

-Two episodes were not aired but were included on all home media releases.
+Two episodes produced in 1978 were not aired but were included on home media releases.

 When the series was released on home media, it was released with the name Mr. Men, rather than the original broadcast name of The Mister Men.
-The entire series was released to VHS in October 2003 in the UK.
+The entire series was released to VHS and DVD in October 2003 in the UK, with the episodes presented in a different order.